aws-samples/amazon-dynamodb-labs/content/design-patterns/setup/Step2.en.md

 aws-cli/2.13.26 Python/3.11.6 Linux/6.2.0-1013-aws exe/x86_64.ubuntu.22 prompt/off
 ```

-{{% notice note %}}
-_Make sure you have AWS CLI version 2.x or higher and python 3.10 or higher before proceeding.
-If you do not have these versions, you may have difficultly successfully completing the lab._
+::alert[_Make sure you have AWS CLI version 2.x or higher and python 3.10 or higher before proceeding.
+If you do not have these versions, you may have difficultly successfully completing the lab._]
-{{% /notice %}}